alex-snezhko/hopper/docs/3-middleware.md

 }

 Hopper.serve([
-  Hopper.post("/submitXml", withXmlParsing(req => {
+  Hopper.post("/submit-xml", withXmlParsing(req => {
     let xmlVal = xml(req)
-    // we can now work with the XML data directly
+    // work with the XML data
     // ...
   }))
 ])
 ```
 Variables internally use Grain's `Marshal` standard library module to be serialized and deserialized, and thus may be of any type (meaning `Hopper.variable` does not guarantee type-safety).
 It is recommended to explicitly type variable accesses with `Hopper.Variable<a>`, ensuring that they are the same type as the values set.

 Now that you understand request handling, routing, and the middleware system, you should be equipped to write some HTTP servers with Hopper!
 Make sure to reference the [API docs](/api-docs.md) to get a sense for the portions of Hopper not covered by this guide.
+Have fun!